 5. Do you offer long-term reward programs to let your customers know that you still care even when the purchase is complete?

-If you need help with any of these micro-moment connections, contact InDigiMar for a FREE analysis of how your used car dealership is perceived online.
-Remember 75% of research completed when buying a car is done online, let’s work together to make sure that your customers are finding you!
+If you need help with any of these micro-moment connections, contact InDigiMar for a FREE analysis.
+We can show you how your used car dealership is perceived online.
+Remember 75% of research completed when buying a car is done online.
+Let’s work together to make sure that your customers are finding you!